 - 1. Click Maintenance -> Web Firmware Upgrade. - 2.
-The Firmware Upgrade screen is displayed as in Figure 4-7-1-1 - 3.
+The Firmware Upgrade screen is displayed as in Figure. - 3.
 Click the "Choose File "button of the Main page; the system would pop up the file selection menu to choose firmware. - 4.
-Select on the firmware and then click "Upload".
-The Software Upload Progress would show the file with upload status. - Once the software is loaded to the system successfully, the following screen appears.
+Select on the firmware and then click "Upload of Software Upload Progress would show the file with upload status." - 5.
+Once the software is loaded to the system successfully, the following screen appears.
 The system will load the new software after reboot.

-Figure 4-7-1-2: Software Successfully Loaded Notice Screen
+Figure: Software Successfully Loaded Notice Screen

-DO NOT Power OFF the Industrial Managed Switch until the update progress is complete.
+DO NOT Power OFF the Managed Switch until the update progress is complete.